sandeshShahapur/ADeveloperHasNoName/content/glossary.md

 : The **{{< glossary term="server-side" >}}**/**behind-scenes** of an application that is responsible for storing and handling data, interacting with {{< glossary term="database" displayTerm="databases" >}}, performing user operations, computations, etc. It processes {{< glossary term="request" displayTerm="requests" >}} and sends back {{< glossary term="response" displayTerm="responses" >}} to the {{< glossary term="client" >}}/{{< glossary term="frontend" >}}.

 Binary-Code
-: Unlike humans who use and understand several symbols (0-9, A-Z, special characters), a computer is a **base-2 system** that uses and understands only two digits, 0 and 1.
-A {{< glossary term="bit" >}} is the smallest unit of data and represents a binary digit (0 or 1).
-It uses binary code (**a series of 0s and 1s**) to represent all data, instructions, and information that the computer can understand and process.
-While it is used by {{< glossary term="machine-code" displayTerm="machine-language" >}}, decades of abstractions has lead to creation of {{< glossary term="high-level" displayTerm="higher level" >}} languages.
+: Unlike humans who use and understand variety of symbols/values (0-9, A-Z, special characters), a computer is a **base-2 system** that uses and understands only {{< glossary term="bit" displayTerm="bits" >}}.
+Computers use binary code (**a series of bits**) to represent all data, instructions, and information (whether it's text, images, sound, etc. ).
+It is the most machine readable and least human readable form of data.

+Bit
+: The smallest unit of data that represents a binary value, either 0 or 1.
+Basis for {{< glossary term="binary-code" >}} and all computer operations.
+A group of 8 bits is called a byte which is the **standard unit** of data storage in computers.

 Cascading
 : A process in which an operation or set of operations is repeated multiple times, with the **output of each operation becoming the input** for the next operation.